kijanawoodard/Blog/src/Blog.Web/Content/posts/interface-inversion.markdown

 There's no need to make up a name for this.
 It's called [duck typing].

 Unfortunately, in C#, the way to do duck typing is to use dynamic.
 That's _ok_ in some circumstances, but why can't the compiler recognize the signature compatibility.
-In addition, it would be really nice to _easily_ be able to marshal a class into the shape required by an interface.
+In addition, it would be really nice to _easily_ marshal a class into the shape required by an interface.

 If we're not willing to use dynamic and we don't control the source of our implementation classes, we're stuck using the [adapter pattern] and writing a bunch of boilerplate code.